Nominative determinism: Definition

-Nominative determinism, literally "name-driven outcome", is the hypothesis that people tend to gravitate towards areas of work which reflect their names.
+Nominative determinism, literally "name-driven outcome", is the hypothesis that people tend to gravitate toward areas of work that reflect their names.
 The name fits because people, possibly subconsciously, made themselves fit.
 Nominative determinism differs from the concept of aptronyms in that it focuses on causality.

 The term has its origin in the "Feedback" column of the magazine New Scientist in 1994.
-A series of events raised the suspicion of its editor, John Hoyland, who wrote in the 5 November issue:
+A series of events raised the suspicion of its editor, John Hoyland, who wrote in the November 5 issue:

-Feedback editors John Hoyland and Mike Holderness subsequently adopted the term 'nominative determinism' as suggested by reader C. R. Cavonius.
-The term first appeared in the 17 December issue.
+The editors of Feedback, John Hoyland and Mike Holderness, subsequently adopted the term "nominative determinism" as suggested by the reader C. R. Cavonius.
+The term first appeared in the December 17 issue.
 Even though the magazine tried to ban the topic numerous times over the decades since, readers kept sending in curious examples.
-These included the U.S. Navy spokesman put up to answer journalists' questions about the Guantanamo Bay detention camp, one Lieutenant Mike Kafka; authors of the book The Imperial Animal Lionel Tiger and Robin Fox; and the UK Association of Chief Police Officers' spokesman on knife crime, Alfred Hitchcock.
+These included the U.S. Navy spokesman put up to answer journalists' questions about the Guantanamo Bay detention camp, one Lieutenant Mike Kafka; authors of the book The Imperial Animal, Lionel Tiger and Robin Fox; and the UK Association of Chief Police Officers' spokesman on knife crime, Alfred Hitchcock.

-As used in New Scientist the term nominative determinism only applies to work.
-In contributions to other newspapers New Scientist writers have stuck to this definition, with the exception of editor Roger Highfield in a column in the Evening Standard, in which he included "key attributes of life".
+As used in New Scientist the term nominative determinism applies only to work.
+In contributions to other newspapers, New Scientist writers have stuck to this definition, with the exception of the editor Roger Highfield in a column in the Evening Standard, in which he included "key attributes of life".

-Prior to 1994 other terms for the suspected psychological effect were used sporadically.
-'Onomastic determinism' was used as early as 1970 by Roberta Frank.
-German psychologist Wilhelm Stekel spoke of "Die Verpflichtung des Namens" (The obligation of the name) in 1911.
-Outside of science, 'cognomen syndrome' was used by playwright Tom Stoppard in his 1972 play Jumpers.
-In Ancient Rome the predictive power of a person's name was captured by the Latin proverb "nomen est omen", meaning 'the name is a sign'.
-This saying is still in use today in English and other languages such as French, German, Italian, Dutch, and Slovenian.
+Prior to 1994, other terms for the suspected psychological effect were used sporadically.
+"Onomastic determinism" was used as early as 1970 by Roberta Frank.
+The German psychologist Wilhelm Stekel spoke of "Die Verpflichtung des Namens" (The obligation of the name) in 1911.
+Outside of science, "cognomen syndrome" was used by the playwright Tom Stoppard in his 1972 play Jumpers.
+In Ancient Rome, the predictive power of a person's name was captured by the Latin proverb "nomen est omen", meaning 'the name is a sign'.
+This saying is still in use today in English and other languages such as French, German, Italian, Dutch, Slovenian and Polish.

-New Scientist coined the term 'nominative contradeterminism' for people who move away from their name, creating a contradiction between name and occupation.
-Examples include Andrew Waterhouse, a professor of wine, would-be doctor Thomas Edward Kill, who subsequently changed his name to Jirgensohn, and the Archbishop of Manila, Cardinal Sin.
-The synonym 'inaptronym' is also sometimes used.
+New Scientist coined the term "nominative contradeterminism" for people who move away from their name, creating a contradiction between name and occupation.
+Examples include Andrew Waterhouse, a professor of wine; a would-be doctor, Thomas Edward Kill, who subsequently changed his name to Jirgensohn; and the Archbishop of Manila, Cardinal Sin.
+The synonym "inaptronym" is also sometimes used.